filakhtov/gentoo-use-docs/dev-vcs/git.md

 It is safe to disable the flag.

-### emacs
-Byte-compile and install the `git.el` Emacs module - a wrapper for `git status` that provided access to other GIT commands, and the `git-blame.el` - a wrapper for `git blame` written before Emacs's own `vc-annotate` mode learned to invoke `git-blame`.

-This flag should be disabled, because Emac's own modes are now better than modules provided with GIT.

 ### gnome-keyring
 Execute the `make` command from the `contrib/credential/libsecret` subdirectory to build the `git-credential-libsecret` binary to handle storing and providing usernames and passwords to Git using the `libsecret` library.